X

 • Likes full sun

-• Sow sunflower seeds directly into soil
+• Sow sunflower seeds directly into the soil

 When to plant sunflowers